The atlas

 The geographic spine.

-Four nations across the British Isles, 100 tiles, 201 families.
-Every surname in the catalogue is anchored to the land it came from — pick a country to enter the map.
+Four nations across the British Isles, plus the smaller isles and dependencies beside them, 134 tiles, 306 families.
+Every surname in the catalogue is anchored to the land it came from, pick a place to enter the map.

 British Isles